Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 More opportunities for interaction, less loneliness

-Live in a great location in the city
+Live in a great location in the city center

 How to save on rent

-Use a shared house (rent is 30,000 to 50,000 yen, so you can live in the city center)
+Use a shared house (you can live in the city center for 30,000 to 50,000 yen rent)

 By reviewing your fixed expenses, you can definitely reduce your monthly expenses.

-How to save on energy bills
+How to save on utility bills

 Contract for electricity and gas together (set discount)